 \subsection{Discussion and Insight}

 \textbf{GNN-S v.s.
 GNN-H}.
 In GNN-S, even though a synthesis flow is encoded as a supernode, there are several limitations that influence temporal information characterization.
-First, every synthesis flow is directly represented as a fixed-length vector to generate supernode embedding, which is insensitive to sequence dependence, i.e., the order of logic transformations.
-Second, the original temporal information injected to the supernode is gradually diluted, since the supernode embedding also evolves during message passing.
+First, every synthesis flow is directly represented as a fixed-length vector to generate a supernode embedding, which is insensitive to sequence dependence, i.e., the order of logic transformations.
+Second, the original temporal information injected to the supernode is gradually diluted, since the supernode embedding also evolves during the message passing.
+We compared different communication mechanisms between the supernode and other nodes, i.e., bidirectional or unidirectional, where the prediction accuracy is slightly improved with the unidirectional communication.
+This demonstrates that the slower the dilution rate is, the more temporal knowledge can be reserved during learning.
+Third, simply adding a supernode into original graphs may not be an efficient approach to fusing information from different modalities (i.e., graph-structured data and sequence-structured data).
 By contrast, GNN-H leverages a more direct scheme that takes advantages of both GNN and LSTM to extract spatio-temporal information in a decoupled manner.
-During feature extraction, the LSTM directly characterizes temporal information from synthesis flows, and the GNN focuses on representing spatial structure of circuit designs.
+During the feature extraction, the LSTM directly characterizes temporal information from synthesis flows, and the GNN focuses on representing spatial structures of circuit designs.
 Rather than mixing spatial and temporal information at the very first step (as in GNN-S), separately built and learned graph and sequence embeddings have better expressiveness for each source of input information, thus providing a better foundation for downstream tasks.